Writing letters to insurance companies

 Katrin Straub

 A letter to the insurance company can often determine success or failure in important matters.
-Many shy away from the effort or fear making mistakes – with our tips and templates, you'll handle any correspondence confidently.
-Learn how to uphold your rights and achieve your goals.
+Many shy away from the effort or fear making mistakes – with our tips and templates, you will handle any correspondence with confidence.
+Discover how to uphold your rights and achieve your goals.

 The topic in brief and concise terms

-A complete and precise letter containing all relevant data (insurance number, clear subject) is the basis for successful communication with your insurance company.
+A complete and precise letter containing all relevant data (insurance number, clear subject) is the basis for successful communication with your insurance.

-Use template letters as a guide, but always tailor them to your specific case and send important documents by registered mail with return receipt.
+Use template letters as a basis, but always adapt them to your individual case and send important correspondence by registered mail with acknowledgment of receipt.

-Know your rights and obligations under the Insurance Contract Act (VVG), and don't hesitate to file an objection against rejections or seek external assistance (e.g., the Insurance Ombudsman).
+Know your rights and obligations under the Insurance Contract Act (VVG), and don’t hesitate to file an appeal against rejections or seek external assistance (e.g., insurance ombudsman).

 Correspondence Basics: Laying the Foundation for Every Successful Letter to Your Insurance

-A well-structured letter is often the first step to resolving your issue.
+A well-structured letter is often the first step towards resolving your concern.
 Most insurance matters require clear written communication.
-Always ensure the completeness of your details; this includes your name, address, insurance number, and the current date.
-A precise subject line helps the insurance company to allocate your letter directly, for example “Cancellation of my car insurance, contract no. 47110815”.
-A clear and objective language is crucial for success.
-Remember, your letter is often the only source of information for the caseworker.
-A clear presentation of your concern, be it a damage report or a contract amendment, greatly speeds up the processing.
+Always ensure your details are complete; this includes name, address, insurance number, and the current date.
+A precise subject helps the insurance company to assign your letter directly, for example, “Cancellation of my car insurance, Contract No. 47110815”.
+Clear and factual language is crucial for success.
+Remember that your letter is often the only source of information for the caseworker.
+A clear presentation of your concern, whether it is a damage report or a contract amendment, significantly speeds up processing.
 Always keep a copy of your letter and relevant documents for your records.
-This forms the basis for transparent communication and protects you in case of further inquiries.
+This forms the basis for a comprehensible communication and safeguards you against any queries.

-Practical Guide: Use Template Phrases for Common Insurance Letters
+Practice Guide: Use Sample Phrases for Common Insurance Letters

-For many standard situations, there are proven phrases that can make your work easier.
-Use template letters as a guide and customise them to suit your needs.
-When terminating a contract, it is important to inquire about the earliest possible termination date and to request a written confirmation.
-A typical sentence might be: “I hereby terminate my insurance contract with the number [] in due time at the earliest possible date.
-Please confirm the cancellation and the contract end in writing.”
-For a damage report, you should include the date of the incident, the location, and a detailed description of the circumstances as well as the damages occurred.
-Attach photos and estimates to expedite processing; often three to five informative pictures are sufficient.
+For many standard situations, there are tried-and-tested phrases that make your work easier.
+Use template letters as a guide and adapt them individually.
+When cancelling a contract, it's important to ask for the earliest possible termination date and to request written confirmation.
+A typical sentence might be: "I hereby terminate my insurance contract with the number [] with effect from the next possible date.
+Please send me written confirmation of termination and the end date of the contract."
+For a damage report, you should include the date and place of the incident, a detailed description of the event, and the resulting damages.
+Attach photos and quotes to speed up the processing; often, three to five informative images are sufficient here.
 A copy of your insurance policy can also be helpful.
-Here is a brief list of what should not be missing from any letter:
+Here's a short list of what should not be missing in any letter:

 • Correct address of the insurance company